McJoe21Dev/api-docs/apis/packages-api.md

 You can get any package if you know its id and just send request this to endpoint and it will give you the data of what you need to do the things you want with the API.

-{% swagger baseUrl="https://api.mcjoe21.com/" method="get" path="packages/get" summary="Gets information about a package hosted on the website." %}
+{% swagger baseUrl="https://api.mcjoe21.com/" method="get" path="packages/get" summary="Gets information about a package." %}
 {% swagger-description %}
 Get data of a package.
 {% endswagger-description %}